realitycollective/com.realitycollective.service-framework-docs/docs/basics/01_introduction.md

 The Service Framework built by the Reality Collective is a Service repository that can be used in Unity projects to address many of the issues facing developers while trying to build performant features and utilities.

-Ultimately it services to solve some of the common use cases that cause Unity developers problems when architecting and managing their code.
+Ultimately it services to solve some of the common use cases that cause Unity developers problems when designing and managing their code.

 > If you just want to get started, jump to the ["**Getting Started**"](02_getting_started.md) section here and read the history later.